 There were at least three Canadian Filipinos who entered the election as candidates, but no one was able to secure a victory.

 Mae Nam, a labour lawyer, ran with the NDP in the Ontario riding of Beaches-East York.

-Henry Hizon, who works in the animal industry, was fielded as candidate by the Christian Heritage Party in the Manitoba riding of Winnipeg North.
+Henry Hizon, who works in the animal industry, was fielded as a candidate by the Christian Heritage Party in the Manitoba riding of Winnipeg North.

-Jaeden Dela Torre, a political science student, represented the NDP in B.C. riding of Steveston – Richmond East.
+Jaeden Dela Torre, a political science student, represented the NDP in the B.C. riding of Steveston – Richmond East.